The Peterson Team are experienced professionals who care immensely about the success of our company and customers.

 Aaron Kalan – Sales Manager

-Aaron is the Mill Consultant to all new enquiries.
-Aaron has worked in the timber industry for twenty years and brings a wealth of industry knowledge to Peterson’s.
-Previous positions include timber machinist, grinding room technician, and Manufacturing Coordinator.
+Aaron is our Senior Mill Consultant, having worked here since 2006.
+He has worked in the timber industry for more than twenty years and brings a wealth of industry knowledge to Peterson’s.
+Before he started with the company in 2006, his previous industry work experience included timber machinist, grinding room technician, and Manufacturing Coordinator.

-In his spare time Aaron enjoys spending time with his family in the world famous Redwood mountain bike trails or on their boat cruising one of the many lakes of the Rotorua region.
-When he’s not working around their rural property, Aaron will be out hunting, fishing, camping, trail riding – or anything to do with the outdoors!
+Away from Peterson HQ, Aaron enjoys spending time with his family in the world famous Redwood mountain bike trails, and supporting his 2 athletic teenagers at hockey and rugby tournaments.
+When he’s not working around their rural property, Aaron will be out hunting, fishing, camping, trail riding – anything to do with the outdoors!

 Joyce was born and bred in Rotorua, and although she enjoys traveling, has not yet found anywhere else she would like to live.
 In her spare time Joyce likes to spend time with her family and friends and likes to relax with a good movie.

-Rachel is actually Chris’ older sister but we won’t hold that against her!
-Another local lass who spent a good many years of her life with the local fishing goods manufacturer, Kilwell Sports.
-After a brief stint in Australia with her grown daughter, Rachel returned to the greener hills of Rotorua and her fabulous partner Tony in 2014 – it may have helped that he is a great fisherman too!
+Rachel is Chris Browne’s older sister.
+She’s a local lass who spent a good many years of her life with the local fishing goods manufacturer, Kilwell Sports.
+After a brief stint in Australia with her grown daughter, Rachel returned to the greener hills of Rotorua and her fabulous partner Tony in 2014 – it may have helped that he is a great fisherman!

 Layla has worked with the Peterson team since 2006 in various roles including demonstrating at trade shows in Australia and the USA.
 While in the office, she takes care of the Peterson website and social media, as well as staying in touch with mill owners through the email newsletter and assisting with quote requests.